-Although advance notice is not required, the District at least two (2) weeks' written resignation notice from all employees.
-(Board Policy 5251)
+Although advance notice is not required, the District requests at least two (2) weeks' written resignation notice from all employees.

 RETIREMENT

 To assist the District in its planning efforts, staff members considering retirement are encouraged to notify the District as early as possible, preferably at the beginning of the school year in which the retirement will take place.